Forlag: Kolofon Forlag, University of Minnesota Press, (Oslo, USA)

 An insight into 1800th century housing discussions is well presented in the masterpiece of the North American housing activist and urban researcher Catherine Bauer (1905–1964) Modern Housing (1934), which was republished last year.

 The book provides a detailed overview of 19th century slum formation and ungovernable urban development.
-When the American city is ruled by private speculators, Bauer shows, housing becomes. . .
+When the American city is ruled by private speculators, Bauer shows,. . .